Fast post-process Bayesian inference with Variational Sparse Bayesian Quadrature: Proofs

 As both $p(\cdot \mid \vgp )$ and $p(\cdot \mid \mathbf{y})$ are normal, there exists $A\subset \mathbb{R}$ compact such that $\int_{\mathbb{R} \backslash A} f^\ell (p(f^* \mid \mathbf{y}) - p(f^* \mid \vgp)) \mathrm{d}f^* \leq K_\ell'' \sqrt{\gamma/2}$ for $K_\ell''>0$ small enough.
 We can then study on $A$ the integral, using the fact that the total variation distance is the $L_1$ norm and the fact that $x \mapsto x^\ell$ is continuous, and thus bounded by some $K_\ell'$ on $A$:

 for $K_\ell = K_\ell'' + K_\ell'$, proving the first inequality of the Lemma.

-The second inequality of the Lemma follows from an identical proof as above, where in Eq. \ref{eq:lemma_power} we would use an exponential instead of the power function.\footnote{An alternative derivation for these results would use uniform integrability and conclude that the distance between the parameters of the two normal distributions is controlled.
-We preferred to provide here a longer but more explicit proof.}
+The second inequality of the Lemma follows from an identical proof as above, except that in Eq. \ref{supp_eq:lemma_power} we would use an exponential instead of the power function.\footnote{An alternative derivation for these results would use uniform integrability and conclude that the distance between the parameters of the two normal distributions is controlled.
+We preferred to provide here a longer but more explicit proof.} \end{proof} \begin{lemma}[Lemma 3.2] Let $a$ and $b$ be two functions associated with two distributions defined on $\mathcal{X}$, $\pi_a \propto \exp(a(\cdot)) $ and $\pi_b \propto \exp(b(\cdot))$.
+If $\forall x, \ \vert a(x) - b(x) \vert < K$, then: